aloxe/huwindty/src/pages/documentation/cms.md

 On the next step, you will have to create your Client Secret (CLIENT_SECRET) and save it in a secure file.
 Also save the Client ID (CLIENT_ID).

-### Deploy an external OAuth client on your server
+### Build an external OAuth client on your server

-In Netify you can set up all you need to deploy and host your site on Netifly and maintain it with Sveltia CMS, but you can also deploy your site elsewhere and also use  your own external OAuth client.
-Decap documentation has [referenced a list](https://decapcms.org/docs/external-oauth-clients/) of external apps you can install on your server for this.
+In Netify, you can set up all you need to deploy and host your site.
+Netifly will manage your authentication and will let you maintain your site with Sveltia CMS.

+If you want todeploy your site elsewhere you will need an external OAuth client.
+Decap documentation has [referenced a list](https://decapcms.org/docs/external-oauth-clients/) of external apps you can install on your own server.

-I chose the [PHP Netlify CMS GitHub Oauth](https://github.com/mcdeck/netlify-cms-oauth-provider-php) that comes with [a blogpost](https://www.van-porten.de/blog/2021/01/netlify-auth-provider/) detailing how you can use it on a small hosting server.
+I chose the [PHP Netlify CMS GitHub Oauth](https://github.com/mcdeck/netlify-cms-oauth-provider-php) that comes with [a blogpost](https://www.van-porten.de/blog/2021/01/netlify-auth-provider/) explaining in detail how to set it up.

+In short, you will have to clone the repo and install the dependencies:

 ```bash
 git clone https://github.com/mcdeck/netlify-cms-oauth-provider-php